Why Is My Pre-Workout Clumpy? (2 Easy Methods to Fix It)

 This, of course, raises concerns as to whether it's still effective or safe to consume.
 In fact, it's one of the most common questions I get about pre-workouts.

-So, to put your minds at ease, I’ve taken some time to research the matter and put together a ‘Guide to Clumped Pre-Workout’ that should answer all your questions.
+To ease your minds, I've researched and compiled a 'Guide to Clumped Pre-Workout.'
+It should answer all your questions.

 Quick Summary

-• To address clumpy pre-workout powder, ensure to store your supplements in a cool, dry place and maintain the inclusion of silica gel packets.
+• To fix clumpy pre-workout powder, store your supplements in a cool, dry place.
+Also, include the silica gel packets.

 • According to the National Institute of Health, common hygroscopic ingredients in pre-workouts include citrulline malate, creatine nitrate, and glycerol.

-• In my experience, regularly using and properly storing your pre-workout can almost entirely prevent clumping issues.
+• In my experience, proper use and storage of your pre-workout can almost prevent clumping.

 Why Do Pre-Workout Supplements Clump?